Bigwood Falls, late summer…

 Kneeling in front of the leaking machine, she removes the front panel and reaches in to disconnect the power source…

-Granny dashes into the kitchen, skidding to a halt on the wet floor, ‘Ohmygod!
+Granny dashes into the kitchen, skidding to a halt on the wet floor.
+‘Oh, Lord have mercy!
 Mrs. Brown!’

-She falls on her knees next to her housekeeper’s body, automatically searching the charred body for a pulse.
+She falls on her knees next to the housekeeper’s inanimate form, automatically searching the charred body for a pulse.

 She puts her hands on Taïga’s shoulders and steers her away from the puddle, ‘Get out of the kitchen, Taïga.
 I’ll take care of this…’